 The P0431 code indicates the powertrain control module (PCM) has perceived the warm up catalytic converter (on bank 2) is not operating properly.
 If your vehicle logs this code, it is important that you familiarize yourself with what it entails before troubleshooting.
 What does the engine code P0431 code mean, what are its possible causes, and how is it fixed?
 Read on to learn the answers to these questions and mode.

 What Does the P0431 Code Mean?

 Catalytic converter efficiency is monitored using upstream and downstream oxygen sensors.
 Most of these sensors contain zirconium dioxide-sensing elements enclosed by vented steel housings.
-These are connected to the lead wires in the oxygen sensor wiring harnesses via platinum electrodes.
+These are connected to the lead wires in the oxygen sensor wiring harnesses via platinum or gold plated connector terminals.

-The PCM will store code P0431 if it reads that the upstream and downstream oxygen sensors of the catalytic converter on Bank 2 are reflecting similar exhaust oxygen concentration.
-It will also activate the malfunction indicator lamp.
+The PCM will store code P0431 if it reads that the upstream and downstream oxygen sensors of the catalytic converter on Bank 2 are switching near the same rather than the rear sensor reflecting a lazy signal, as is normal (see illustration).
+This code will also activate the malfunction indicator lamp.

 Note: The definition of code P0431 may be different depending on the vehicle manufacturer.
 Consult the appropriate repair manual or repair database for the exact code definition.